How to watch March Madness - TV & Streaming Options

 The Broadcast rights for March Madness are primarily held by CBS Sports and Turner Sports.
 These two networks struck a deal with the NCAA over 10 years ago, making them the home of March Madness.
 It has been a match made in heaven for all involved, as the deal has become the NCAA’s biggest source of income, whilst also earning a fair chunk for both networks.
 The partnership is locked in until 2032.

 With the games split across these four different broadcasters, it does make life quite tricky when it comes to not missing a game.
 To ensure you catch every point, you will need to have access to every broadcaster, which can get expensive.
+Our recommended list of streaming platforms can be found below, offering all or most of the channels you need to enjoy every game of March Madness.

 • Paramount Plus: Allows live streaming of all games broadcast on CBS for $12 a month.